guitoaraujo/improving-jaya-test/README.md

 > rails db:create db:migrate

-If you have any trouble here, please make that you have **Mysql** (or something like) properly installed in your computer.
+If you have any trouble here, please make sure that you have **Mysql** (or something like) properly installed in your computer.

 Now you just need to start **rails** and **ngrok**.
 Ngrok should redirect requests to your localhost, so please pay attention to your ports.
 You may use this example below: